 For purposes of this project the vegetation units recognized follow those of Vlok & de Villiers (2007) but with the distinction that there is grassy fynbos akin to that of North Langeberg Sandstone Fynbos on the south-facing slopes.
-The latter vegetation is more sensitive than the renosterveld, which at Erf 3122, Mossel Bay, is largely secondary, due to the historical cultivation.
-Renosterbos (Dicerothamnus rhinocerotis, formerly Elytropappus rhinocerotis), strongly colonizes disturbed substrates, particularly shale substrates, once they have been disturbed e.g., by ploughing.
-The result is that what is now mostly seen at Erf 3122, Mossel Bay is secondary vegetation (renosterveld) where D. rhinocerotis is the dominant shrub and the plant community is not diverse since many of the other plant species were lost due to the historical ploughing and have not returned.
+The latter vegetation is more sensitive than the renosterveld, which at Erf 3122, Hartenbos, is largely secondary, due to the historical cultivation.
+Renosterbos (Dicerothamnus rhinocerotis, formerly Dicerothamnus rhinocerotis), strongly colonizes disturbed substrates, particularly shale substrates, once they have been disturbed e.g., by ploughing.
+The result is that what is now mostly seen at Erf 3122, Mossel Bay, is secondary vegetation (renosterveld) where D. rhinocerotis is the dominant shrub.
+The plant community is not diverse since many of the other plant species were lost due to the historical ploughing and have not returned.

 Details of the vegetation found at the waypoints in the re-survey of the site in August 2017 are given in Table 1.
+The reason for the inclusion of Table 1 is to provide a datum of a set of information about the site in 2017 for the sake of the historical record.
+Table 2 is a record of the waypoints recorded during the site visit in March 2023.

-Figure 6.
+Figure 15.
 Portion of the Vegetation Map of South Africa, Lesotho & Swaziland (SANBI, 2018) overlaid on aerial imagery using Cape Farm Mapper.
 It shows that according to this classification, Erf 3122, Mossel Bay (red outline) is in Mossel Bay Shale Renosterveld.

-Figure 7a.
-Portion of the fine-scale map for the Gouritz Initiative (Vlok) showing that Erf 3122, Mossel Bay (red outline) is located in Herbertsdale Renoster Thicket.
+Figure 16a.
+Portion of the fine-scale map for the Gouritz Initiative (Vlok ) showing that Erf 3122, Mossel Bay (red outline) is located in Herbertsdale Renoster Thicket.